aristanetworks/avd/docs/data-models/README.md

 </div>

-The **[Schema Explorer](../schema-explorer.md)** offers a browsable, searchable view of every variable across both data models — grouped by category or by documentation table, with full type, default, deprecation, and cross-schema reference detail.
+The **[Schema Explorer](../schema-explorer.md)** offers a browsable, searchable view of every variable across both data models, with full type, default, deprecation, and cross-schema reference detail.
 It renders inside Material's chrome (same header, same nav) — no switch to a separate SPA page.